-Meet Jesse Salinas, a Chief Elections official for Yolo County as assessor, clerk-recorder and registrar of voters.
-He also helps lead the Yolo County Youth Civic Initiative (YCYCI) which, partnering with the County Office of Education, is aimed at building youth awareness and understanding in civic engagement.
+Yolo County ACE is the integrated department of the Assessor/Clerk-Recorder/Elections offices.
+Jesse helps lead the Yolo County Youth Civic Initiative (YCYCI) which, partnering with the County Office of Education, is aimed at building youth awareness and understanding in civic engagement.
 This is his StoryEngine*.
+(Spanish version here)

 “We need leaders who have a vision that can help build bridges between communities, working together to improve what we have.
 We have to support those who are willing to take that courageous stand and provide a support system to give them that opportunity to be successful.”